 Example KPIs for e-commerce:

-- Customer acquisition cost — It shows you how sustainable and scalable is the business.
-The “cheaper” the acquisition the more profitable the business can become.
+- Customer acquisition cost — It shows you how sustainable and scalable your business is.
+The “cheaper” the acquisition is, the more profitable the business can become.

 - Shopping cart abandonment rate — It can give you a good idea if something is wrong with your site, so you can check it with your web analytics tools in more detail.